operator-framework/operator-sdk/doc/helm/user-guide.md

 set by a CR it gets overridden by the global override value.
 The override value can be static but can also refer to an environment variable.

-An example use case of this is when your helm charts references container images by chart variables, which is a good practice.
+An example use case of this is when your helm chart references container images by chart variables, which is a good practice.
 If your Operator is deployed in a disconnected environment (no network access to the default images location) you can use this mechanism to set them globally at the Operator level using environment variables